AlexNorell/website/content/post/2022-ski-season/index.md

 ### Outer Layer

 At Grand Targhee I decided to get some new gloves to keep my hands a bit warmer in the frigid Teton Range.
 I picked up a pair of Hestra Three finger gloves.
-Hestra really makes a nice glove, and the price is definitely warranted.
+Hestra really makes a nice glove and the price is definitely warranted.

 Otherwise, I still skied in my North Face Decagon Jacket and 686 Quantum pants from previous years.